 Finally, information from all medical exams and inquiries must be collected and maintained on separate forms, in separate medical files, and must be carefully handled as a confidential medical record.
 Nonetheless, supervisors and managers may be informed about the necessary restrictions and accommodations required for the employee’s job duties, and safety staff may be informed if the person’s disability could require emergency treatment.
 There are also exceptions dealing with state workers’ compensation offices, insurance companies, and government investigations.

 In order to avoid costly litigation, employers need to be certain to comply with the Americans with Disabilities Act.
 Employees should consult a good lawyer if they believe their rights have been violated.
 For more information, the Oinonen Law Group LLC can assist both employers and employees by helping navigate this complex area of law.
-Contact us at 404-654-0288 today for a free consultation.
+Contact us at 404-654-0288 today for a consultation.